scanoss/integration-jenkins/README.md

 # Integrating SCANOSS with Jenkins

-The following guide provides a basic setup example on integrating SCANOSS with Jenkins.
+The following guide provides a basic setup example on how to integrate SCANOSS with Jenkins.

 This repository contains an example pipeline capable of:
 - Cloning a Github repository
 - Scanning the source code with the [SCANOSS.PY](https://github.com/scanoss/scanoss.py) CLI
-- Creating an issue in JIRA with files containing copyleft licenses.
+- Creating an issue in JIRA with copyleft and undeclared components information

-## Usage
+## Use

-Ensure you have all necessary prerequisites in place and carefully follow the provided instructions.
+Ensure you have all necessary pre-requisites in place and carefully follow the provided instructions.

 ### Pre-requisites